TT Electronics Ltd.

 Case Study Details

-In January 2024, Yuliya, the Health and Safety Coordinator at TT Electronics Ltd, engaged Fit4Work to deliver an IOSH Approved DSE Assessor Training Course in person.
-Although she had been conducting workstation risk assessments for some time, she noted that when employees reported ongoing lower back pain, her assessments did not always resolve the issue.
+In January 2024, the Health and Safety Coordinator at TT Electronics Ltd engaged Fit4Work to deliver an IOSH Approved DSE Assessor Training Course in person.
+Although they had been conducting workstation risk assessments for some time, it was noted that when employees reported ongoing lower back pain, assessments did not always resolve the issue.
 In such cases, the company sought external expertise, which often resulted in specialist recommendations - including the purchase of new chairs.
 Over the previous year alone, this led to an investment of approximately £30,000 in replacement seating.

-Yuliya’s key aim in attending the training was to refine her assessment skills and strengthen her confidence in addressing complex musculoskeletal concerns.
-By enhancing her ability to identify risks and implement effective solutions, she sought not only to improve employee wellbeing but also to reduce the organisation’s reliance on costly interventions.
-Ultimately, her goal was to deliver more effective workstation assessments that would both support staff health and generate meaningful cost savings for the business.
+The clients key aim in attending the training with Fit4Work was to refine their assessment skills and strengthen their confidence in addressing complex musculoskeletal concerns.
+By enhancing their ability to identify risks and implement effective solutions, they sought not only to improve employee wellbeing but also to reduce the organisation’s reliance on costly interventions.
+Ultimately, their goal was to deliver more effective workstation assessments that would both support staff health and generate meaningful cost savings for the business.

 The course covered the following topics: